clover/codelab-remote-pay-cloud/README.md

   </div>
 ```

-And if that checkbox is checked, we'll initiate a `SaleRequest` with all card entry methods enabled.
-In `index.js`:
+ In `index.js`, add a condition so if the checkbox is selected, the `SaleRequest` is initiated with all card entry methods enabled:

 ```diff
 RemotePayCloudTutorial.prototype.performSale = function(amount) {